NeevMhadgut/Extra-Enchants/README.md

-# Advanced Enchantments Mod
+# Extra Enchants Mod

-A Minecraft Fabric mod for Minecraft 1.21.1 that adds 450+ unique enchantments to enhance your gameplay experience!
+A Minecraft Fabric mod for Minecraft 1.21.1 that adds unique enchantments to enhance your gameplay experience!

 ## Features